New boiler prices: how much do they cost to buy or repair?

 To keep your boiler ticking along happily, we’d recommend that you get it serviced once a year.
 This is really important for protecting your home from harmful fumes, and it will also help spot any issues before they become dangerous – to your health, or your wallet!

 Why not book an annual service with OVO?
-Prices for an annual boiler service start from just £13 a month4.
-Every service includes:
+Prices for boiler cover start from just £13 a month4.

 - Giving your boiler a full check-up, to make sure it’s safe and efficient